 For a complete list of the acts reserved for lawyers who are members in good standing of the Barreau du Québec, please see sections 128 and following of the Act respecting the Barreau du Québec.

 Providing legal advice and consultations on legal matters is the exclusive prerogative of practicing lawyers.

 A legal opinion or advice is a specific position, point of view or guideline that a lawyer or notary adopts to answer a legal question.
 The purpose of a legal opinion is to interpret or apply certain aspects of the law to a particular case or find a solution.
 It requires legal knowledge that goes beyond that of a person with no legal training.

 Legal advice should not be confused with legal information, which is limited to a reference or factual information about a law or regulation.

-Before retaining the services of a lawyer, make sure he or she is a member in good standing of the Barreau du Québec.
+Before retaining the services of a lawyer, make sure he is a member in good standing of the Barreau du Québec.
 This simple verification is free and can save you a lot of grief.

 To verify whether a lawyer is a member in good standing of the Barreau:

 514-954-3411 or toll-free 1-844-954-3411